Avoiding 3 Common Mistakes in TV Antenna Installation

 Placing and orienting your antenna correctly is vital for capturing the best possible signal.
 Common errors often stem from:

-- Installing an antenna in an area of the house seems convenient rather than effective.
+• TV antenna installation in an area of the house seems convenient rather than effective.

 3. Overlooking Installation Safety and Durability